John Azor Kellogg: Early life

-Civil War
+Civil War service

-Kellogg helped raise Company K, 6th Wisconsin Volunteer Infantry Regiment, and was commissioned first lieutenant for that Company on May 3, 1861, under Captain Rufus Dawes.
+At the outbreak of the American Civil War, Kellogg worked with Rufus Dawes to raise a company of volunteers, known as the "Lemonweir Minute Men", from Mauston and the surrounding areas of Juneau County.
+Dawes was elected captain with Kellogg as first lieutenant; their company was incorporated into the 6th Wisconsin Infantry Regiment and organized as Company K of that regiment on May 3, 1861.
 Upon their arrival in Washington, D.C., the regiment was organized into a brigade along with three other regiments from Wisconsin and Indiana.
-Their brigade would later become known as the Iron Brigade, and would be attached to the Army of the Potomac for most of the war.
+Their brigade later became known as the Iron Brigade, and was attached to the Army of the Potomac for most of the war.